What to Wear in Europe this Summer

 - Bowling Style Shoes – I bought a pair of Dr. Scholls before leaving.
 They were somewhat trendy and very comfortable.

-- 2 pairs of Comfy Flats – As you can tell, I like my shoes.
-For flats, I packed a pair of black and a pair of beige.
+- Comfy Flats – As you can tell, I like my shoes.
+For flats, I pack a neutral color that will go with almost anything like black or beige.
 I could walk around in these all day and my feet still felt great.